IEvangelist/davidpine.net/content/media.md

 <hr/>

 # Publications <i class="fa fa-file-text-o" aria-hidden="true"></i> Articles

+### <a href="https://www.twilio.com/blog/video-chat-app-asp-net-core-angular-twilio" target="_blank">Build a Video Chat App with ASP.NET Core, Angular, and Twilio <i class="fa fa-external-link-square" aria-hidden="true"></i></a>

+> <p> This post will show you how to create a video chat application using the Twilio JavaScript SDK in your Angular single page application (SPA) and the Twilio SDK for C# and .NET in your ASP.NET Core server code.
+You’ll build the interactions required to create and join video chat rooms, and to publish and subscribe to participant audio and video tracks.

 ### <a href="https://www.infoq.com/articles/future-of-net-core" target="_blank">The Future of .NET Core <i class="fa fa-external-link-square" aria-hidden="true"></i></a>